 2. Inform your customers Last-minute shoppers will be scouring your site for items to ship to their loved ones.
 Make sure to clearly post your holiday shipping deadlines to set clear expectations and prevent disappointment.
 Try displaying them in several places, such as a blog article, in your shipping FAQ, and during checkout.
 3. Use shipping software to speed up your order processing

-Order management software like Unify and Shiplark connects to your online store and your shipping carriers to make shipping faster and more efficient.
+Order management software like Webgility and Shiplark connects to your online store and your shipping carriers to make shipping faster and more efficient.
 Print labels in batches and use default settings to save you precious time.
 Make sure to validate addresses to prevent delayed or returned packages.

 With these tips and a little planning, you’ll be all set for the holiday shipping season, no elves required.